manolol1/SquareCollector/README.md

 # SquareCollector

-**SquareCollector is a little arcade game made with libGDX where the goal is to collect as many falling squares as possible.**
+**SquareCollector is a little arcade game made with libGDX.
+The goal of the game is to collect as many falling squares as possible.**

 ## Running Instructions